 A voice kept whispering in my head: “You’re too old.”
 But I realized that I would soon be in my fifties and I could be there with a PhD or without a PhD.
 Columbia University School of Social work accepted my application and four years later I defended my dissertation.
 Dean Garfinkel was my dissertation chair and Professor Bruce Western was on my committee.

 My Columbia experience was both challenging and rewarding.
 I was able to study with many amazing people—Sheila Kamerman, Alfred Kahn, Steve Schinke, Ron Mincy—to name a few.

 As soon as I could, I made my way to Washington, DC—the policy capital of the world.
 I taught at Howard University School of Social Work for a while.
 And then I went on the Hill to work for Congressman Ed Towns, a social worker, who I had known for years back in Brooklyn.
 Together, we created the Congressional Social Work Caucus.

 When Mr. Towns retired in January 2013, we created a nonprofit—the Congressional Research Institute for Social Work and Policy.
-CRISP—as we are commonly known—works to connect social work research with federal legislation, assist social work organizations and schools in their efforts to engage Congress, and seeks to expand opportunities for social work students to do field placements in Congressional offices.
+CRISP—as we are commonly known—works to connect social work research with federal legislation, assist social work organizations and schools in their efforts to engage Congress, and seeks to expand opportunities for social work students to do practicum placements in Congressional offices.